-The Survey Control Unit (SCU) aims to promote good survey practice, prevent poor-quality or unnecessary surveys and ensure that respondent load is measured and minimised.
+The Survey Control and Compliance Unit (SCCU) aims to promote good survey practice, prevent poor-quality or unnecessary surveys and ensure that respondent load is measured and minimised.

-It is independent of areas that conduct surveys, and it serves to ensure that survey control procedures are followed by all parts of the GSS, including ONS.
+It is independent of areas that conduct surveys, and it serves to ensure that survey control and compliance procedures are followed by all parts of the GSS, including ONS.

-Particular emphasis is placed by the SCU on ensuring that:
+Particular emphasis is placed by the SCCU on ensuring that:

 - new survey proposals are clearly justified